In light of fashion month kicking off, I thought it was high time we discuss the awkward truth about NYFW.

 Today?
 New York Fashion Week comes with a level of indifference.

 A take it or leave it…certainly a long cry from the must-see event it used to be.
-For a minute I thought it’s just me becoming jaded to it, but if I’m being honest…there are handful of factors at play that seem to have really deescalated the excitement surrounding New York Fashion Week as a whole.
+For a minute I thought it’s just me becoming jaded to it, but if I’m being honest…there are a handful of factors at play that seems to have really deescalated the excitement surrounding New York Fashion Week as a whole.

 When I got thinking about the awkward truth about NYFW, I boiled it down to five key points that I feel have influenced the shift from a must-see event landing on the back burner.
 I’m sharing my five thoughts below but encourage you – particularly if you’re a major fan of NYFW as I am – to share your thoughts on just why it seems to be struggling.

 The Instagram Attention Seekers